thinkinglabs/thinkinglabs.github.io/_drafts/beyond-shades-of-conways-law-foundations.md

 >
 > -- Thompson, Organizations in Action, 1967, p12

-Thompson accepted Emery and Trist's premise of environmental turbulence but asked a pragmatic structural question: *How does an organization actually perform core work when the ground beneath it is constantly moving?* He posited that **an organisation is neither purely closed nor purely open, it is both**.
-The organisation copes with uncertainty by protecting their 'technical core', the production component of the organisation - i.e. the factory and its workers and engineers, or software teams with engineers, etc. - to act as a closed system, to maximise efficiency.
-We want to shield this off from the influence of the environment.
+Thompson accepted Emery and Trist's concept of environmental turbulence but asked a pragmatic structural question: *How does an organization actually perform core work when the ground beneath it is constantly moving?* Today, organisations wonder how teams can build and deliver stable, reliable software products that fit users' needs when the market conditions, and technologies change all the time.
+He argued that **an organisation is neither purely closed nor purely open; it is both**.
+The organisation copes with uncertainty by protecting their 'technical core', the organisation's production component - i.e. the factory and its workers and engineers, or software teams with engineers, etc. - to act as a closed system, to maximise efficiency.
+We want to shield off the core internal teams from the influence of the environment.
+This means the internal core must be predictable using Continuous Integration, and Continuous Delivery with rigorous testing.
 But at the boundaries, the organisation must attend and adapt to changes in the environment.
 Therefore, it has to be open to environmental signals.
 As such, at its boundaries, it is an open system.
-To do this, the organisation creates 'boundary-spanning units' (such as product management) to absorb and buffer external shock waves.
+To do this, the organisation creates 'boundary-spanning units' to absorb and buffer external shock waves.
+This means having decoupled architectures, and product managers — they filter out market noise — to act as shock absorbers, with short iterations and continuous discovery.
 Organisational design becomes an exercise in placing boundaries to minimize the cost of coordination under environmental uncertainty.

 ```plain
 [Emery & Trist's Turbulent Environment]